Denver therapist Julie Rudiger started doing yoga to stretch. It became her favorite way to work out.

-For instance, a 155-pound person can burn about 298 calories in a regular one-hour yoga class.
-But doing Bikram or power yoga will burn even more calories.
+For instance, a 155-pound person can burn about 298 calories in a regular 1-hour yoga class.
+Doing Bikram or power yoga will burn even more calories.
 These classes require students to hold complex poses for longer periods, offering a more intense workout.

 You need to learn the basics first, so that you avoid injury when you move on to more advanced classes.

 Yoga for Building Strength